R1DDL30510/ShS/README.md

 ## Development Workflow
 - Run the worker locally with `dotnet run --project SecureHomeSystem` to iterate without containers.
-- Execute unit or integration tests (when available) via `dotnet test`.
+- Execute unit or integration tests when they are introduced; **no automated test suite ships with the repository yet.**
 - Container builds install the Docker CLI within the runtime image so the worker can communicate with the host daemon when deployed in Compose.

 ## Repository Structure